yoojunT/National_Land_Cover_Database_-NLCD-_with_Python./README.md

-# National_Land_Cover_Database_-NLCD-_with_Python.
+## National Land Cover Database (NLCD) in Python.
-Jupyter Notebook on Google Colab providing how to grab land cover info based on GPS coordinates (WGS84) from the National Land Cover Database (NLCD) using Python
+This Google Colab Jupyter Notebook demonstrates how to fetch land cover information based on GPS coordinates (WGS84) from the National Land Cover Database (NLCD) using Python.
+Follow along for a step-by-step guide in 'National Land Cover Database (NLCD) with Python.ipynb'.